brunomsmcarvalho/Python-Avan-ado/README.md

 📄 Licença

 Este repositório é de uso pessoal e educacional.
 Não está autorizado o uso comercial ou distribuição sem prévia autorização.

+📘 Advanced Python Exercises

+Welcome to the Advanced Python Exercises repository!
+This space contains the practical exercises developed during Programming classes at EFA.
+The goal is to consolidate and deepen the knowledge acquired in class, exploring advanced Python concepts.

+🧠 Purpose

+This repository serves as a personal portfolio and a study tool, containing:

+Practical exercises done in class

+Applications of advanced Python concepts

+Examples of good programming practices

+📂 Repository Structure

+The repository is organized as follows:

+/exercises
+  /lesson1
+    - exercise1.py
+    - exercise2.py
+  /lesson2
+    - exercise1.py
+    - exercise2.py
+  README.md

+Each folder corresponds to a specific lesson, containing the exercises and their respective Python scripts.

+🛠️ Technologies Used

+Python 3.x

+Python standard libraries

+Development tools integrated into the class environment

+📄 License

+This repository is for personal and educational use.
+Commercial use or distribution without prior permission is not allowed.